jinnyleeis/jinnyleeis/README.md

 - Participated in PetPlate frontend project

 ### Sogang Univ.
 Art and Technology Conference 2022 — Event Planning Team‬
-- Sogang Univ.
-Art and Technology Conference 2022 — Event Planning Team‬
+- Participated in planning and execution of 2022 ATC’s Family Meeting, Guest Visit (GV), and‬ ‭ Homecoming events.

 ---